oktadev/okta-blog/_source/_posts/2022-09-09-supabase-vue.md

 ### Populate some sample data

 Click on the table you just created in the table editor and click **Insert Row**.
 This will bring up an editor where you can add new data.
-I added 3 entries.
-Two public and one private entry.
+I added 3 entries: two public and one private entry.
 Give your entries dates that are in your current month.
 For example, I'm writing this article in September 2022 so I used three dates in that month.

 {% img blog/supabase-vue/supabase-add-row.png alt:"Add data to supabase" width:"600" %}{: .center-image }